 Key Stage 2

 KS2 pupils follow an annual cycle of work, which ensures that they have 2 hours of high quality P.E per week.
 Activities covered in Key Stage 2 include: dance, gymnastics, invasion games, health and fitness and athletics.
 Pupils within Year 5 participate in weekly swimming sessions at Sun Lane Swimming baths and Normanton Leisure Centre.
-KS2 pupils also work alongside ACE’s sport who provide pupils with Physical Activity sessions such as ‘Health and Wellbeing’, which looks at a holistic approach to teaching P.E and ‘Healthy Lifestyles’, which promotes the importance of living a healthy, active life and the benefits that this can have on pupils both physically and mentally.
-Our year KS2 pupils are provided with a range of interschool competitions to participate in, which possess pathways to participate in area and county finals, provided to us by ACE’s sport, in partnership with the Wakefield Active Schools.
-Pupils are assessed termly to monitor progression.
+KS2 pupils also work alongside ACE’s sport who provide pupils with Physical Activity sessions such as ‘Healthy Lifestyles’, which promotes the importance of living a healthy, active life and the benefits that this can have on pupils both physically and mentally.
+Alongside this we provide Sports Leader training to pupils, which allows out UKS2 pupils to run structured sporting activities at break and lunch time.
+Pupils within KS2 are provided with a range of interschool competitions to participate in, which possess pathways to participate in area and county finals, provided to us by ACE’s sport, in partnership with the Wakefield Active Schools.
+Pupils are assessed at the end of each year to monitor progression.

 Extra Curricular Activity

 We offer a range of after school clubs for pupils from KS1 and throughout KS2.
 Sporting clubs are linked with our competition calendar to provide pupils with a variety of sporting activities.
 Sports such as athletics, football, cheerleading, cricket and netball amongst others are just some of the afterschool clubs offered to pupils.
-Clubs are run by qualified coaches from ACE’s sport and Pro Soccer, who ensure that sessions are ran to the highest of standards.
+Clubs are run by qualified coaches from ACE’s sport, who ensure that sessions are ran to the highest of standards.

 Analysis of Physical Education at Snapethorpe Primary, through teacher and pupil questionnaires, conversations, data analysis and lesson observations has shown that the confidence of both staff and pupils has developed significantly.
 Teachers have expressed how being offered the opportunity to participate in mentoring sessions has helped them to develop their confidence within the teaching of the PE curriculum, ensuring that a better understanding of skillsets being taught is developed, alongside the ability to keep a high percentage of lesson time is ‘active’.
 From mentoring analysis 90% of learning time within PE mentoring sessions has been what we would class as ‘active’ learning.
 The implementation of a rich and varied scheme of work, has allowed pupils to participate in various sporting opportunities, developing their physical prowess in sports such as Volleyball, Football, Rounders, Tennis, Hockey, Yoga and Dance amongst others.
 Feedback from pupils showed that 92% of pupils rated their enjoyment of PE lessons as being positive, with the remaining 8% saying to be neither positive or negative.
 87% of pupils believe that they have developed their ability within PE over the academic year with 10% stating that they were unsure.
 Data analysis of levels has shown that 80% of pupils are currently working at age related expectations, with 84 % of boys and 76% of girls.
 Pupil premium data shows 76% of pupils to be working at age related expectations.